Open 28 November - 13 December

 Opening event Saturday 28 November 1-5pm

-This particular work is a reflection of the constant fascination with ontology, the fundamental understanding of who we are.
+Sarah Woodward describes Too bright for our infirm delight as 'a reflection of the constant fascination with ontology, the fundamental understanding of who we are.
 As Heidegger states I can only see from my own point of view.
-That’s what I’m trying to share, my perspective.
-Whilst not academic, my views, my position comes from my reading of philosophy.
-My practice is drawn from so many other creative artists, heavily influenced by my peers.
+That’s what I’m trying to share, my perspective.'
+Read more here.

 Stay at home if you’ve been in contact with a known or suspected COVID-19 case.